BIRD OF THE WEEK: THE PURPLE MARTIN

 Purple martins have fascinated people throughout the centuries.
 In 1908, Alexander Wilson wrote that he saw the Choctaw and Chickasaw tribes hollow out gourds which they placed on top of poles for the purple martins to nest and roost.
 The first European settlers adopted this custom and it is widely thought that this is why the purple martins became dependent on humans.

 It was a win-win situation: The purple martins, who until then had created their nests in hollow trees, stopped building them and accepted native American hospitality.
 This worked for the purple martins, as the noise of village life kept owls, snakes and other predators away, and they got their nests made for them.
-For the native Americans, the payoff was that the purple martins became natural pest-hunters and almost like pets - and frankly, gorgeous to watch.
+For the native Americans, the payoff was that the purple martins became natural pest-hunters, friendly pets and to my eyes, gorgeous to watch.

 Purple martins migrate from North America (even up in Alberta) and travel as far as Brazil and Argentina in the winter.
 The journey takes them about 2-3 months, as they take their sweet time resting and eating along the way.

-When they arrive back to the eastern parts of North America, they prefer open spaces: towns, cities, parks, dunes, open fields - basically anything open.
+When they arrive back to the eastern parts of North America, they prefer open spaces: towns, cities, parks, dunes or open fields.

 The lifespan of a purple martin can be between 5-7 years.
-The longest recorded life of a purple martin was 13 years.
+The eldest recorded purple martin was 13 years.

 In case you missed last week's bird-of-the-week: The Carolina Wren